 Welcome to BCCMHA

-At Barry County Community Mental Health Authority (BCCMHA), we provide mental health and substance use disorder services to residents of Barry County, in an accessible and affordable manner.
+At Barry County Community Mental Health Authority (BCCMHA), we provide mental health and substance use disorder services in an accessible and affordable manner.
 Our goal is to provide treatment, recovery, and hope for individuals in the most effective, least restrictive level of care, and to create the best possible environment for independence and wellness for people living with mental illnesses, intellectual and developmental disabilities, and / or substance use disorders.Coronavirus: If you have an appointment with us and you are experiencing a fever, cough and/or shortness of breath, please call 269-948-8041 to discuss your appointment options.
 BCCMHA is taking steps to ensure clients, staff, and community members remain as safe as possible.